php-fusion/docs/phpfusion-development/fusion-defender/fusion_stop.md

 When validation fails in a particular subset of inputs, other functions built into deep sensing of the declaration of `FUSION_NULL` constant will stop its intended function execution.
 This is particularly useful when developers intend to stop something from happening should such constant is being declared.

-Declares FUSION\_NULL in the PHPFusion system.
-Some of the important components that is built to sense `FUSION_NULL` are:
+Declares FUSION\_NULL in the PHP-Fusion system.
+Some important components that is built to sense `FUSION_NULL` are:

 * dbquery\_insert
 * fusion\_safe